suffolklibraries/lgc/content/collections/events/rock-paper-grow.md

     content:
       -
         type: text
-        text: 'Buses that stop near us are 64, 66A, 77, 79.
-The nearest bus stop is one minute walk away, see the latest bus timetables '
+        text: 'Buses that stop near Holywells Park are 1, 2, 3, 3E, and 616.
+The nearest bus stop is six minute walk away, see the latest bus timetables '
       -
         type: text
         marks: